instructure/canvas-lms/doc/docker/developing_with_docker.md

 over the required configuration files.

 The `docker-compose/config` directory has some config files already set up to use the linked containers supplied by config.
+Only copy yamls, not the contents of new-jenkins folder.
-You can just copy them to `config/`:
+You can just copy them to
+`config/`:

 ```
-$ cp docker-compose/config/* config/
+$ cp docker-compose/config/*.yml config/
 ```

 Now you're ready to build all of the containers.
 This will take a while as a lot is going on here.